realworldocaml/book/book/foreign-function-interface/README.md

 We only use `compare_t` once (in the `qsort` definition), so you can choose to inline it in the OCaml code if you prefer.
 As the type shows, the resulting `qsort` value is a higher-order function, since the fourth argument is itself a function.
-As before, let's define a wrapper function to make `qsort` easier to use.
-The second and third arguments to `qsort` specify the length (number of elements) of the array and the element size.

 Arrays created using Ctypes have a richer runtime structure than C arrays, so we don't need to pass size information around.
 Furthermore, we can use OCaml polymorphism in place of the unsafe `void ptr` type.

 ### Example: A Command-Line Quicksort